 Providing sustainable solutions to hunger

 Hunger and undernutrition are persistent problems, so our biggest priority in South Sudan is nutrition and health treatment.
-In 2012 alone, nearly 30,000 malnourished people in the 43 counties where we work received lifesaving nutrition treatment.
+In 2013 alone, over 36,000 malnourished people received lifesaving nutrition treatment.
 While South Sudan’s nutritional challenges are daunting, we’re collaborating with international partners and the national Ministry of Health to create sustainable solutions to hunger.